aminul7506/Notebook/README.md

 # Notebook
 This is an andoird notebook application .
 User can save, edit his/her writings in the notebook.
-This application is published on Amazaon Play Store, Mobango and Appbajar.
+This application has been published on Amazaon Play Store, Mobango and Appbajar.